 It's situated to be rustic and inspirational, nestled into the back corner of a deep lot.
 There are fruit trees all around and a seasonal pond that attracts ducks in the spring and early summer.
 Depending on the season, you can listen to birds and frogs from inside the roundhouse, or cross the footbridge to the south-facing deck behind the workshop -- another private space for your "get away from the bustle" contemplations.
 Or enjoy the firepit.

 Follow the wending path to the front fence and everything is nearby.

-The bathroom is at the rear of the main house, right near the back door (about 30 yards from the roundhouse).
+The bathroom (with tub and shower) is at the rear of the main house, right near the back door (about 30 yards from the roundhouse).
 It's private and only barely shared.
 (We have another bath-and-a-half elsewhere in the house.)
 We have a clever curtaining and folding wall system that can give you extra privacy if you want it.
 You'll be left as alone as you choose to be during your visit.